Christopher James Gannon: Football

 An article published by Bloomberg said that the players had to raise finance for their own travel fees for away games.
 Gannon later stated that the Turks and Caicos Islands FA were 'strongly encouraged' by FIFA and CONCACAF to field an almost entirely expatriate team in World Cup qualifying games to justify receipt of funds from the FIFA "Goal" programme.

 Fire services

-He was Fire Chief of the Turks and Caicos Islands in the British West Indies.
+Gannon was fire chief of the Turks and Caicos Islands in the British West Indies.

-In 2009 he founded 'Gannon Emergency Solutions' with offices in London, the United States, South America and Thailand providing specialist Fire Service reviews for Governments, NGO's, private companies and institutions.